angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 - **`concatMap`** builds a queue.
 When the first signal is finished, it will proceed with the next one.
 So if we click the button multiple times in a row, each of those signal "requests" will become a signal, finally.
 Honestly, this is not what we want!
 - **`mergeMap`** concurrently subscribes to all of the inner Observables.
 When we press the button multiple times, multiple signals will be running simultaneously and act against each other.
 Not good!
 - **`switchMap`** will cancel the running subscription when another one appears.
 So when we press the button while a signal is running, it will be cancelled and the new one will be started.
 Sounds much better!
 - **`exhaustMap`** is one of the less commonly used operators: As long as an inner subscription is running, all other incoming requests will be ignored.
 That means, if we press the button while a signal is running, nothing will happen.
-There is no queue like with `concatMap` but all incoming things will be ignored.
+There is also no queue like with `concatMap`.

 From this evaluation, we can see that either `exhaustMap` or `switchMap` would be a good fit for our use-case.
 `exhaustMap`, however, is a bit more resilient: When the signal is active, is has the highest priority and will be finished before another signal can be started at all.